 I had not seen the film, Roman Holiday, in many years.
 In fact, I’d forgotten the entire middle part of the movie – the fun parts where Gregory Peck is taking Audrey Hepburn around Rome, to do all the things she’s always wanted to do…stereotypical things one does as a tourist in Rome; ride on a scooter, eat gelato on the Spanish Steps, have an apertivo in a cafe on a pretty piazza, dance along the river, and put your hand in the Bocca della Verita.

 Watching the movie, I remembered doing all of those things too.
 Well, I’ve never put my hand in the Bocca della Verita, a very popular tourist attraction.
-It just seems like something more fun to do with a friend or two.
+It just seems like something more fun to do with a friend or two hovering over you.

-The first time I went to Rome, this lovely Roman man I knew, arranged for a friend of his, a nice young Romanian fellow, to show me around on his scooter.
+The first time I went to Rome, this lovely Roman man I’d met, arranged for a friend of his to show me around on his scooter.
 Why didn’t the Roman take me around you ask?
 The Roman guy was married.
 Anyway, that’s another story.

 So I did have my own Roman Holiday, minus the romance.